RevRey/workorder-api/README.md

 # WorkOrder API Integration

-This project connects to the **Hexagon Smart Cloud API** to fetch and process work order data using Python.
-It uses a Conda-managed environment, Jupyter Notebook for interactive development, and `.env` files for secure credential handling.

----

 ## Features

 - Connects to Hexagon WorkOrder API using HTTP Basic Auth
 - Uses secure `.env` file for credentials
 - Processes and displays work order data using `pandas`
 - Fully reproducible with a clean `environment.yml`

 ## Project Structure